Your Labour Team in West Barnes

 West Barnes

-Since moving to West Barnes with her husband to raise their family, Rebecca has quickly got involved in the local community - helping to make a difference to the place she calls home.
-She is currently serving as Chair of Governors at a nearby Primary School, helping to make sure that Merton retains its achievement of every school in the borough being rated Good or Better by Ofsted.
-This excellence in education is one of the main reasons Rebecca wanted to move to West Barnes.
-As well as being a governor, Rebecca has become an active member of the Raynes Park and West Barnes Residents’ Association, and a Friend of West Barnes Library and Sir Joseph Hood Memorial Playing Fields, her local park.
+Since moving to West Barnes with her husband to raise their family, Rebecca has quickly got involved in the local community.
+She is currently serving as Chair of Governors at a nearby Primary School, is an active member of the Raynes Park and West Barnes Residents’ Association, and a Friend of West Barnes Library and Sir Joseph Hood Memorial Playing Fields - her local park.

 Rebecca loves living in West Barnes because she is surrounded by so many great parks and green spaces, and she wants to help protect them.
 That’s why she has taken a leading role in ensuring local residents’ voices are heard on the plans to build on the old Motspur Park Gas Holders site.
 Like many residents, she does not feel that the local Liberal Democrat Member of Parliament has done enough to stand up for local residents against Kingston Council’s planning department on this issue. -